seamlik/libviska-java/README.md

   * Supports VoIP calls using XMPP Jingle standards.
   * Rapidly drop features or standards that we consider out of fashion or outdated.
 We believe this can accelerate the evolution of XMPP standards.
-  * Uses [Simple XML](http://simple.sourceforge.net) to parse XMPP stanzas (for Android compatibility, otherwise we would use JAXB)
   * Designed for being used by both Java SE and Android applications.
   * Supports end-to-end encryption.